TanyeeZhang/louvijan/README.md

 send_mail_flag = always
 ```

-You can execute the following statement to generate a configuration file template:
+You can execute the following statement to generate a configuration template file:

 ```python
 from louvijan import Config